sirbrad/Easy-Web-Copy/README.md

 How to run
 -----------
 Simply cloning this repo into your local environment will do the trick.
-There is a working demo at [JSfiddle](http://jsfiddle.net/bradleyfew/wJqfY/2/embedded/result/)
+There is a working demo [here](http://sirbrad.github.com/Easy-Web-Copy/)

 Feel free to use and/or alter the tool for your own projects.